Home > Art Deco Condos

-Miami Art Deco Homes
+Miami Beach Art Deco Condos

 The Miami Art Deco District is the largest collection of Art Deco architecture in the world and comprises hundreds of hotels, apartments, and other structures erected between 1923 and 1943.
 Art Deco, Miami Modern, Mediterranean Revival and Streamline Moderne are all represented in the Miami Art Deco District.